The Lightning Thief:

 - Zoe Nightshade is pretty awesome, but then we learn that the nymphs in general still harbor a powerful grudge over Hercules rerouting a river to wash away centuries of horse...droppings.
 And then we remember Zoe's throwaway line from TC about water nymphs.
 "They've never forgiven me."
 Zoe had been helping Hercules all along.
 All those labors where he actually had to think, and not just pummel things?
 That was her, and he never even thanked her.

-- Actually Picking up the Golden Apples was Hercules Eleventh Labor, so all the other labors that require him to think, he actually did himself.
+- Actually Picking up the Golden Apples was Hercules Eleventh Labor while the stables were the 5th.

 - Nico's final confrontation with Minos in Daedalus's workshop?

 King Minos: You have no power over me.
 I am the lord of spirits!
 The ghost king!Nico di Angelo: No. (Nico draws his sword.)
 I am.

 - There's Rachel nailing Kronos in the eye with her hairbrush in ''Battle of the Labyrinth'', and later her assumption of the Oracle of Delphi, even though it drove the last mortal host mad.

 - Briares turning one hundred feet tall and killing Kampe by hurling boulders at her.
 Made even more awesome by the fact that he had been living in fear of her for most of his life.

 - Beckendorf sacrificing himself to destroy the Princess Andromeda.

 - How has Percy single-handedly defeating Hades's army of Roman soldiers and redcoats, not to mention getting close enough to threaten Hades himself, after bathing in the River Styx and achieving invulnerability not gotten on here yet?
 Coming close was the moment in the battle for Olympus where Percy (again, single-handedly) turned the tide against a battle between the Apollo cabin and an army of monsters by cutting through most of the army himself.